Frequently Asked Questions

 Q: How do I pay my tuition fees?

 A: Tuition fees will be paid online.
+No other method of payment is allowed.

 Q: What does the tuition fee include?